 - After approval (to include meeting the College’s requirements), the internship coordinator will register you for the summer internship.

 - For credit bearing internships during the summer/winter terms, students will be billed for tuition per credit hour.
-If the Experiential Learning Grants (ELGs) have not been used in the academic year by the student, it will automatically be submitted to the Business Office for tuition reduction.
+Experiential Learning Grants (ELGs) will automatically be submitted to the Business Office for tuition reduction if available.

 Students must pay tuition for credits earned through internships including those earned during the summer and winter terms.
 Summer and winter term students must pay by the credit hour and payment should be made at the time of registration.
 Lynchburg College offers Experiential Learning Grants (ELGs) to help offset the cost of internship tuition rates during the summer and winter terms.
 Contact the Internship Coordinator for information concerning costs.
 The ELGs will automatically be applied to your summer tuition.